 The cell features between follicular adenoma (FA) and follicular thyroid carcinoma (FTC) are nearly the same, so a fine-needle aspiration will not help provide a final answer.
 The only way to find out if the nodule is cancerous or not is to take out the entire nodule for examination.
 This is performed though a lobectomy, surgical removal of half the thyroid gland.

 If the cells are not cancerous, clinical follow-up will be arranged.
 For the majority of patients who undergo lobectomy, the remaining thyroid tissue will produce an adequate amount of thyroid hormone, and thyroid hormone replacement therapy will not be necessary.

-For patients found to have a cancerous nodule, a second surgery (called a completion thyroidectomy) may be recommended to remove the remaining thyroid tissue.
+For patients found to have a cancerous nodule, a second thyroid surgery (called a completion thyroidectomy) may be recommended to remove the remaining thyroid tissue.

 Follicular variant of papillary thyroid cancer (fvPTC)

 For follicular variant of papillary thyroid cancer (fvPTC), the cells from a fine-needle aspiration biopsy often look suspicious, but these lesions may have less concerning features and be initially classified as follicular lesions of undetermined significance (FLUS) or follicular neoplasms (FN).
-This is one of several reasons why surgical removal of a nodule, even those classified as FLUS, is recommended.
+This is one of several reasons why surgical removal of a thyroid nodule, even those classified as FLUS, is recommended.
 The surgery to remove a thyroid nodule is called a lobectomy, which is the removal of half of the thyroid gland.
 The nodule is then examined and an exact diagnosis is made.

 For patients who have had only half of the thyroid removed and are subsequently diagnosed with FTC or fvPTC, a second surgery may be performed to remove the remaining thyroid tissue.
 This procedure is called a completion thyroidectomy.